sNeves20/FAPP/README.md

 ### Running the Application

-In order to run the application we are using Docker and DockerCompose.
-In order to run the API, you can simply run the
+To run the application we are using Docker and DockerCompose.
+In order to run the API, you can simply run the following command:
+`docker-compose up app`
+This will also run the *mongo* container which is the database container that is being used for storing and accessing data.